fahad065/Amazon-Clone-Using-AngularJS/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Live Hosting
-This project is live with Firebase Google Console.
+This project is live with Netlify.
-Want to visit the website, (https://clone-2e7f4.web.app/)
+Want to visit the website, (https://amazon-clone-angular-js.netlify.app)